 The leeks, mushrooms, and even the chicken can be prepped the day before assembly and kept well wrapped in the refrigerator overnight.
-I always find that the chicken cutlets and mushrooms are a little bit bigger than I like so I cut them in half before I layer and wrap them.
+I always find that the chicken cutlets and mushrooms are a little bit bigger than I like, so I cut them in half before I layer and wrap them.
 If you also prefer smaller portions, you can buy 4 cutlets.
 4 mushrooms caps and 6 leeks and still have eight servings.
-For your vegetarians, just press and drain tofu; substitute the chicken layer with a slice of tofu and proceed with the recipe.
+Breast of Chicken Wrapped in Phyllo turns any dinner into a celebration!

 Breast of Chicken Wrapped in Phyllo Dough

 - 1 Cup unflavored Oil avocado oil, grapeseed oil, vegetable oil

 - Large Skillet